XAITK/xaitk-saliency/docs/misc/setting_up_sonarcloud.rst

-  * This will open a new page to enter the name of the secret, which should be "SONAR_TOKEN" and a space to paste the value of the secret, which should be the token hash as generated above in `Creating a personal security token`_.
+  * This will open a new page to enter the name of the secret, which should be "SONAR_TOKEN" and a space to paste the value of the secret, which should be the token hash as generated above in `Create a personal security token`_.

 * Otherwise, update the existing secret value by clicking on the "Update" button to the right of the secret entry.